MichaelSchmidt82/cloud-func-test-fixture/README.md

 ### Requirements:
 1) Docker installed and running
 2) VS Code with Docker and Python extensions
-3) Fill credentials.json by creating an API for a service account.
+3) obtain a credentials.json by creating an API key for the service account in the console.
 4) Fill payload.json with the JSON payload of the incoming request.

 ### Configure: